friflo/Friflo.Json.Fliox/Engine/README.md

 }
 ```

-This features is work in progress.
-TODO:
+This features is work in progress. todo:

 - [ ] Update index by all methods adding, removing or updating a link component
 - [ ] Remove link component from index if entity is deleted
-- [ ] Remove link component from linking entity if linked entity is deleted
+- [ ] Remove link component from entity if linked entity is deleted

 <br/>